brunocbr/zettel-composer/README.md

 ```

-[^1]: I speak of the "body" of a note because the script will recognize a YAML frontmatter and discard it.
+[^1]: I speak of the "body" of a note because the script will recognize a YAML frontmatter and certain field declarations inside it, such as `title:`, `citekey:` or `loc:` (for the later fields, see below).

 [^2]: The script doesn't currently support forwarding linking.

+[^3]: I suggest you use underline to format a note title, and avoid asterisks, e. g. `1234 PLATO. _Timaeus_, 29c.markdown`.